 Helen is now GP Principal in Lichfield, Professor of GP Education at the University of Birmingham and Chair of the National Academy for Social Prescribing, as well as visiting Chair at St George's.
 She has also recently been elected as Chair of the Academy of Medical Royal Colleges.

 Research and leadership

-Helen has had a broad academic career; she has a PhD in Epidemiology and has led a National Institute for Health Research (NIHR)-accredited clinical research unit.
+Helen has had a broad academic career; she has a PhD in Epidemiology and led a National Institute for Health Research (NIHR)-accredited clinical research unit.
 She has also acted as interim Head of department and Head of GP Training at the University of Birmingham.
-Helen has led on a number reports, including stating a new ‘Vision for the Future of General Practice’, and her personal research programme led to a substantive change in the national cervical cancer screening programme.
-In 2017, Helen was awarded a Clinical Excellence Bronze Award.
+Helen has led on a number of national reports, including stating a new ‘Vision for the Future of General Practice’, and her personal research programme led to a substantive change in the national cervical cancer screening programme.

-Helen has undertaken a number of national positions of responsibility, including the National Exceptional Pressures Panel and the NHS England Assembly.
-She was elected Chair of the Royal College of General Practitioners in 2016 and continues in that role today, serving as one of the most influential General Practitioners in the UK.
-In her role as Chair, Helen has achieved notable success in rebuilding high level alliances (with Care Quality Commission, General Medical Council, Academy of Medical Royal Colleges), as well as nurturing others, positively influencing policy around the NHS Long Term Plan and subsequent GP Contract in England.
+Helen has undertaken a number of national positions of responsibility, including the National Exceptional Pressures Panel, the NHS England Net Zero Panel and the NHS England Assembly.
+She was Chair of the Royal College of General Practitioners 2016-2019 serving as one of the most influential General Practitioners in the UK.
+In her role as Chair she achieved notable success in rebuilding high level alliances (with Care Quality Commission, General Medical Council, Academy of Medical Royal Colleges), as well as nurturing others, positively influencing policy around the NHS Long Term Plan and subsequent GP Contract in England.

 Helen was elected to be Chair of the Academy of Medical Royal Colleges from July 2020-2023, an umbrella organisation representing all clinical disciplines throughout the four nations of the UK.